eclipse-iceoryx/iceoryx/doc/website/getting-started/installation.md

     - [Clang](https://clang.llvm.org), 9.0 or later
     - [MSVC](https://visualstudio.microsoft.com/de/), part of Visual Studio 2019 or later
 - [libacl](http://download.savannah.gnu.org/releases/acl/), 2.2 or later.
 Only for Linux & QNX.
 - optional, [ncurses](https://invisible-island.net/ncurses/), 6.2 or later.
-Required by introspection tool.
+Required by introspection tool (only for Linux, QNX and MacOS).

 #### Optional, Cyclone DDS Gateway

 The Cyclone DDS gateway depends currently on [Cyclone DDS](https://github.com/eclipse-cyclonedds/cyclonedds).
-When building it with the CMake option `-DDDS_GATEWAY=ON` it will be automatically installed as dependency.
+When building it with the CMake option `-DDDS_GATEWAY=ON` it will be automatically installed as a dependency.
-Furthermore you have to install:
+Furthermore, you have to install:

 - [Apache Maven](http://maven.apache.org/download.cgi), 3.5 or later
 - [OpenJDK](http://jdk.java.net/11/), 11.0 or later.
 Alternatively, Java JDK version 8 or later

 !!! hint
     If you are behind a corporate firewall you may have to adjust the proxy settings of maven in `/etc/maven/settings.xml`.
 See: [Maven Proxy Configuration](https://maven.apache.org/settings.html#proxies)

 ### Mac OS